nodet/dowml/README.md

 Here's a sample session:
 ```
 $ python3 dowml.py -h
-usage: dowml.py [-h] [-w WML_CRED_FILE] [--verbose]
-                [--commands [COMMANDS [COMMANDS ...]]] [--input] [-s SPACE]
+usage: dowml.py [-h] [-w WML_CRED_FILE] [--verbose] [--commands [COMMANDS [COMMANDS ...]]] [--input] [-s SPACE]

 Interactive program for DO on WML

 optional arguments:
   -h, --help            show this help message and exit
   -w WML_CRED_FILE, --wml-cred-file WML_CRED_FILE
                         Name of the file from which to read WML credentials.
-                        If not specified, credentials are read from
+If not specified, credentials are
-                        environment variable $DOWML_CREDENTIALS.
+                        read from environment variable $DOWML_CREDENTIALS.
   --verbose, -v         Verbose mode.
-Causes the program to print debugging
-                        messages about its progress.
-Multiple -v options
+Causes the program to print debugging messages about its progress.
-                        increase the verbosity.
+                        Multiple -v options increase the verbosity.
 The maximum is 4.
   --commands [COMMANDS [COMMANDS ...]], -c [COMMANDS [COMMANDS ...]]
                         Carries out the specified commands.
-Each command is
+Each command is executed as if it had been
-                        executed as if it had been specified at the prompt.
+                        specified at the prompt.
 The program stops after last command.
-  --input, -i           Prompts for new input commands even if some commands
+  --input, -i           Prompts for new input commands even if some commands have been specified as arguments
-                        have been specified as arguments using --commands.
+                        using --commands.
   -s SPACE, --space SPACE
                         Id of the space to connect to.
-Takes precedence over
-                        the one specified in the credentials under the
+Takes precedence over the one specified in the
-                        'space_id' key, if any.
+                        credentials under the 'space_id' key, if any.
 $
 $
-$ python3 dowml.py -c help type size 'inline yes' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs output
+$ python3 dowml.py -c help type size 'inline yes' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs output 'shell ls -l e81b392d*'

 Decision Optimization in WML Interactive.
 Submit and manage Decision Optimization models interactively.
+(c) Copyright IBM Corp.
+2021

 Type ? for a list of commands.